DuendeInexistente/Cirque/mapa.md

 >
 > "The sirens dig for us... in exchange for protection, and we can enter the..."
 He whispers in several other languages again, "rivers of flame, filled with enough... heat and magic to hatch the eggs."

+ -Starglow

 ### Lanka

 > "Oh.
 Lanka, bunch of yahoos."
-She shakes her head, smirking, "What kind of pony builds a city where no building can be over ten feet, then makes a hundred feet tower on it's center?"
+She shakes her head, smirking, "What kind of pony builds a city where no building can be over ten feet, then makes a hundred feet tower on it's center?
+Genially crazy ponies, that's who."

->
-> "What kind?"
-You ask her back, unsure of what else could you say.
->
-> "Genially crazy ponies, that's who."
-She says, pleased.
- -Leaf & the gipsy
+ -The gipsy

 -------------------------------------